NC State Seniors Design What’s Next in Fashion, Fiber Art, Home Textiles

 Chase Woodson’s senior collection is a commentary on how memories are preserved and distorted through time.

-These family artifacts and memories are intended prompt conversations about memory rather than serving as a visual history, Woodson clarifies.
+These family artifacts and memories are intended to prompt conversations about memory rather than serving as a visual history, Woodson clarifies.

 A Family Dinner | Lilly Carl Richards